atomdrift-project/scan/README.md

 ## How it works

-litmus runs each sample through [cleave](https://codeberg.org/atomdrift/cleave) to extract capabilities (50,000+ rules mapped to [MBC](https://github.com/MBCProject/mbc-markdown) and [ATT&CK](https://attack.mitre.org/)), then scores them with an XGBoost model from [litmus-models](https://codeberg.org/atomdrift/litmus-models).
-The verdict ships with a TreeSHAP-ranked list of the capabilities that drove the score — computed on the live model, not a post-hoc story.
+litmus runs each sample through [cleave](https://codeberg.org/atomdrift/cleave) to extract capabilities (50,000+ rules mapped to [MBC](https://github.com/MBCProject/mbc-markdown) and [ATT&CK](https://attack.mitre.org/)), then scores them with **azoth**, our XGBoost model trained for context-free malware detection.
+Every verdict ships with a TreeSHAP-ranked list of the capabilities that drove the score — computed on the live model, not a post-hoc story.

 CPU-only inference.
 No GPU, no network, no telemetry.
 Same weights on a laptop, CI runner, or fleet.